SubZane/flyPanels/README.md

 ```

 ##changelog
+####2.0.1
+* Fix: The CSS contained some too new rules that prevented it from working at all in iOS8.
+Added CSS prefixes to fix it.
+* Change: Added autoprefixer to the build.

 ####2.0.0
 * BIG CHANGE: Rewrote the plugin in vanilla JavaScript. jQuery is no longer required.
 Last version to use jQuery is 0.14.0
 * Change: Smoother CSS transitions and changed animation structure for faster Paint and Layout